-In wild, zany, often hilarious language, Adrian Blevins writes about what it’s like to be a woman, a mother, a wife, an ex-wife, and a poet in 21st century America.
-Whether exuberant, secret-spilling, grousing, reveling, or wailing, Blevins’ poems are highly entertaining, passionate, and determined to say what’s true.
+In wild, zany, often hilarious language, Adrian Blevins writes about what it’s like to be a woman, a mother, a wife, an ex-wife, and a poet in twenty-first-century America.
+Whether exuberant, secret-spilling, grousing, reveling, or wailing, Blevins’s poems are highly entertaining, passionate, and determined to say what’s true.
 Winner of the 2004 Kate Tufts Award.

-“At last we have a poet out here in the real world living and grieving and mothering, and then getting it all down—as few people do—just exactly like it is.” —The Roanoke Times
+“At last we have a poet out here in the real world living and grieving and mothering, and then getting it all down—as few people do—just exactly like it is.” —Roanoke Times